-- SP-1.2 Up to 15 percent of the building façade may be stepped back beyond the setback.
+- SP-1.2 Consider providing at least 15 percent of the building façade to be stepped back beyond the setback.
 This allows entry for courts, public plazas, and building articulation at the ground level. - SP-1.3 Consider sunlight and shadow on buildings and open spaces when locating building orientation and height.